adrn/gala/docs/potential/compositepotential.rst

 ************************************

-Potential objects can be combined into more complex *composite* potentials using the :class:`~gary.potential.CompositePotential` or :class:`~gary.potential.CCompositePotential` classes.
+Potential objects can be combined into more complex *composite* potentials using the :class:`~gala.potential.CompositePotential` or :class:`~gala.potential.CCompositePotential` classes.
 These classes operate like a Python dictionary in that each component potential must be named, and the potentials can either be passed in to the initializer or added after the composite potential container is already created.

-For composing any of the built-in potentials or any external potentials implemented in C, it is always faster to use :class:`~gary.potential.CCompositePotential`, where the composition is done at the C layer rather than in Python.
+For composing any of the built-in potentials or any external potentials implemented in C, it is always faster to use :class:`~gala.potential.CCompositePotential`, where the composition is done at the C layer rather than in Python.

 But with either class, interaction with the class is identical.
 Each component potential must be instantiated before adding it to the composite potential::

     >>> import numpy as np
-    >>> import gary.potential as gp
+    >>> import gala.potential as gp
-    >>> from gary.units import galactic
+    >>> from gala.units import galactic
     >>> disk = gp.MiyamotoNagaiPotential(m=1E11, a=6.5, b=0.27, units=galactic)
     >>> bulge = gp.HernquistPotential(m=3E10, c=0.7, units=galactic)
     >>> pot = gp.CCompositePotential(disk=disk, bulge=bulge)